karlhulme/djsonotron/readme.md

 ## Formatting

-All output is left-aligned, so run `deno fmt` after generation to pretty-print.
+All output is left-aligned, so run `deno fmt` after generation to pretty print.

 ## Commands